huntercfreeman/HunterFreeman.About/README.md

 But, then go on to show them the impact of one's decisions in life.
 Because yes, life can seem bleak, but it is the cynical lens they see the world through that puts all the good out of focus.

 For example, starting a task is usually met with desires to procrastinate or some feeling of anxiety.
-If the initial sufferring is all someone sees, then it is resonable for them to not feel well.
+If the initial suffering is all someone sees, then it is resonable for them to not feel well.

 This is illustrated by two different mindsets.

 Is every task that needs done, visually represented by the same singular mountain.
-And the mountain continues to grow in height, and is never ending sufferring.
+And the mountain continues to grow in height, and is never ending suffering.

 Or is every task broken up into individual mountains.
 And at the end of each task there is a rush of excitement and fun.